 West Point environmental monitoring

-The focus and primary objectives of this work plan are:
+The focus and primary objectives of the effluent monitoring work plan were:

 - Provide comprehensive, representative, and accurate monitoring and analyses of West Point discharge conditions and effects to the marine environment of Puget Sound.